IPad (7th generation)

-It has support for the first generation Apple Pencil and has a smart keyboard connector.
-It is targeted towards the budget and educational markets.

-Unlike previous iPad models, which have a 9.7-inch display, the device is the first in the entry-level iPad lineup to feature a larger 10.2-inch display size.

-Its successor, the eighth-generation iPad, was revealed on September 15, 2020, and it has replaced this iPad.
+Unlike previous iPad models, which had a 9.7 in display, the device was the first in the entry-level iPad lineup to feature a larger 10.2 in display size.The device supports the first generation Apple Pencil, like its predecessor, and now supports Apple's 'Smart Keyboard' cover and was targeted towards the budget and educational markets.
+Its successor, the eighth-generation iPad, was revealed on September 15, 2020.

+The seventh generation iPad last supported iPadOS 18, while its predecessor, the 6th-generation iPad, which also used the A10 Fusion processor, last supported iPadOS 17.
+This iPad was also the last supported iPad without a Neural Engine.

 History

 Rumors centering around a successor to the 2018 iPad began to surface in the first half of 2019, when seven iPad models were registered on the Eurasian Economic Commission, a database known for providing hints about upcoming devices to be released by Apple.
 One of the models was believed to be a new entry-level iPad, which would allegedly have minor design upgrades as compared to the 2018 iPad.
 Several sources have claimed that the new model would feature a dual-lens rear camera and that its screen size may measure 10.2 inches, up from the 9.7-inch screen size of previous iPad models.
 Reports from BGR also claimed that the device could begin its mass production in July 2019, with a predicted release date of around the third quarter of that year.